 George Lucas himself said that it qualifies as a piece of Star Wars media that should have been an official film.
 Given that Disney has declared all EU material non-canon, the Outrider's cameo in A New Hope: Special Edition probably brings Shadows the closest to that status it can possibly get.

 Squick: Guri is fully equipped as a human replica droid.
 And Xizor has actually used said equipment.
+However, this may be Fetish Fuel instead, depending on your point of view.

 That One Boss: Rather fittingly, Boba Fett.
 He has his trademark jetpack, the same kind of homing Seeker missiles you've been using since Hoth, and a close-range flamethrower that will kill you quicker than you can blink, even if you're at full health.
 He gets even worse during the second stage of the fight when he takes you on in the Slave I, and all of this comes at the end of a definite Marathon Level.